 - 1. Students are required to "sign in" and "sign out" on the attendance sheet in their own signature.
 The Radiology Program clock is to be used for time documentation. - 2.
 Failing to "sign in" may result in loss of credit for the day's attendance.
 Signing in/out for any other student will result in disciplinary measures. - 3.
-Students cannot change or leave their clinical assigned rooms unless approved by the clinical/designated instructor. - 4.
-Any student found to have left their clinical assignment will forfeit a 1⁄2 day of their personal time.
-Any other similar infractions will result in further disciplinary measures. - 5.
-Lunch Schedule: 11:30 AM- 12:15 PM - Lunch must be taken at the hospital to which the student is assigned. - If a student goes to lunch late, they may take the 45 minutes, but not to exceed past 12:30 PM Students may not leave hospital premises for lunch. - Optional Break Time: A 15-minute A.M. break is allowed student MUST sign IN and OUT on attendance sheet. - 6.
-Calling out: Students must notify the Administrative Assistant's office by 7: 45A.M.
-(201- 360-4784) Emailing, slacking or faxing is not permitted. - 7.
+Students cannot change or leave their clinical assigned rooms unless approved by the clinical/ designated instructor or the program. - 4.
+Any student found to have left their clinical assignment for the day will forfeit a /2 day of their personal time.

+Âny other similar infractions will result in further disciplinary measures.

+5. Lunch Schedule: 11:30 AM- 12:15 PM

+Lunch must be taken at the hospital to which the student is assigned.

+If a student goes to lunch late, they may take the 45 minutes, but not to exceed past 12:30 PM If there is a need to go to lunch later the student must communicate with program staff/faculty prior to taking lunch late.

+\Optional Break Time: A 15-minute A.M. break is allowed - student MUST sign IN and OUT on attendance sheet.

+- 6. Calling out: Students must notify the office no later than 7:45A.M.
+(201- 360-4784) Emailing, Slack or faxing is not permitted. - 7.
 Students are given two (2) Personal days each semester for clinical days off they cannot be used for Class days off - 8.
 Excessive absenteeism affects the CEPE- Clinical Practicum grade.
-Students must make up any additional clinical absences each semester if they have used their beyond their personal or/earned days.
+Students must make up any additional clinical absences each semester if they have used time beyond their personal or/earned days.